 Renowned customer base with stable relationship.
-The Group has built up a solid and stable business relationship with Spectrum Brands since 2006, as its OEM manufacturer for a variety of hair styling products under the popular worldwide personal care brand "Remington.
-The established customer relationships provide a concrete foundation for the Group to further expand its business and to achieve economies of scale.
+The Group has built up a solid and stable business relationship with Spectrum Brands since 2006, as its OEM manufacturer for a variety of hair styling products under the popular worldwide personal care brand "Remington."
+The established customer relationship provides a concrete foundation for the Group to further expand its business and to achieve economies of scale.

 Designs for a diversified product range.
-Endowed with over a decade of industry experience and market awareness, the engineering and design department of the Group has been keeping itself abreast of market changes and has a track record for designing, researching, and developing an innovative and trendy array of products on a proactive basis.
+Endowed with over a decade of industry experience and market awareness, the engineering and design department of the Group has been keeping itself abreast of market changes and has a track record for designing, researching and developing an innovative and trendy array of products on a proactive basis.
 The Group also offers a diversified range of products with different value-added features or functionalities to meet the demands of customers of different demographical origins or consumer preferences.

 Stringent quality control.
 As a consumer product manufacturer, the Group has a strong commitment to quality control.
 From the very beginning of raw material procurement to the packaging of finished products, the Group imposes intensive quality checks and controls along the whole production line of the Group's manufacturing processes.
-The quality checks and controls include incoming checks, online checks, random checks, and technical checks, which are strictly carried out by the operation department of the Group, as well as the representatives of the Group's customers as the case may be.
+The quality checks and controls include incoming checks, online checks, random checks and technical checks, which are strictly carried out by the operation department of the Group, as well as the representatives of the Group's customers as the case may be.
 The Group considers that continual adherence to stringent quality control procedures is one of the most vital elements in maintaining long-term business relationships with its multinational customer.

-Decade of operating history and established presence in the industry

-The Group has been engaged in the design, manufacture, and sale of small electrical appliances under the management of Mr. Li Kin Shing and Mr. Li Siu Lun, Allan.
-With over a decade of operating history and industry experience under the management of Mr. Li Kin Shing and Mr. Li Siu Lun, Allan, the Group has established its presence in the market for providing quality electrical appliances to customers.
+Decade of operating history and established presence in the industry.
+The Group has been engaged in the manufacture and sale of small electrical appliances under the management of Mr. Li Kin Shing and Mr. Li Siu Lun, Allan and, since November 2024, under the management of Mr. Hongwu Huang and Ms Xuefei Wang.
+With over a decade of operating history and industry experience, the Group has established its presence in the market for providing quality electrical appliances to its customer.

-The Group also retained suitable talents with different specializations in senior management team for the business development of the Group.
-In particular, Mr. Gary Chiu, the Group's marketing consultant, has joined the Group since 2005 and has vast experience in marketing matters.
-In particular, through the continuous marketing efforts by Mr. Gary Chiu, the Group enjoys a stable business relationship with its sole customer, Spectrum Brands, for more than 15 years.
+The Group also retained suitable talents with different specializations in its senior management team for the business development of the Group.
+In particular, Mr. Gary Chiu, the Group's marketing consultant, has been with the Group since 2005 and has vast experience in marketing matters.
+In particular, through Mr. Chiu's continuous marketing efforts, the Group has enjoyed a stable business relationship with its sole customer, Spectrum Brands, for more than 15 years.